CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 ### 1.3 Delimitation

 This module considers the threats and requirements specific to web applications.
 While web servers deliver the web pages (see also APP.3.2 * web server *), web applications provide functions and prepare dynamic content delivered by the web server.
-The module APP.3.2 * Webserver * also contains the editorial planning of the website as well as the emergency management, these aspects are therefore not treated again in this module.
+The module APP.3.2 * Webserver * also contains the editorial planning of the website as well as the emergency management, these aspects are therefore not dealt with again in this module.
 The security-relevant aspects of a service-oriented architecture (SOA) (see APP.3.7 * Service-Oriented Architectures *) are not considered in this module.

 2 risk situation
 -----------------